 PUFAs in tahini are sensitive to high heat and can’t withstand very warm temperatures or cooking very well, so it’s not the best idea to use tahini or sesame oil when you’re cooking things for a long time or at very high temperatures.
 Butter or oils like avocado oil or coconut oil are better choices in this situation.

-This especially applies to raw tahini butters, which should contain the highest level of healthy fats that you wouldn’t want to ruin.
+This especially applies to raw tahini butters, which should contain the highest level of healthy fats that you don’t want to ruin.
 Manufacturers usually work very hard to process and ship tahini at low temperatures to help maximize its benefits and taste quality, so this is one reason it might cost you a bit more than other more processed nut butters (like peanut butter).

 What is a good substitute for tahini?